 Some readers read emerging patterns, others read the cards in pairs.
 I go mostly for patterns rather than pairs, and read the cards in a flow so that each card tells a story the logical way.
 In other words, I make inferences about what the cards mean in tandem with others based on their progressively stemming from the cards that precede them.
-If I start with a card in the middle of the square, or anywhere else for that matter, I read first clock-wise and then diagonally.
+If I start with a card in the middle of a square, or anywhere else for that matter, I read first clock-wise and then diagonally.
 I call this linking and bending.
 The reason why I prefer the clock-wise reading in a carré of 9, for instance, is because it forms a spiral that often reverberates in a splash that connects the above and the below.

 Generally, I start with any one pair and get the narrative going by linking the remaining cards in a row in a logical progression.
 I see reading from pair to pair as secondary to this method.
 The idea is to get the narrative going, and simply look at what story the images form.
 Moreover, if the creative act of reading with the Lenormand cards begins with a spark of intuition, the idea is to do a thorough job at finding evidence from the cards themselves that support the intuitive impulse.
 It is my experience that only then can you be convincing in your reading.

 I never see the grand tableau as subsuming many small spreads, but rather as offering us exactly that which it announces in the title, a grand picture based on the way in which we can observe how all the cards come together to articulate at the end one elegant and precise sentence about the situation asked for.

 Read the first 3 cards

-Read the corner cards.
+Read the corner cards

 First clock wise and then in diagonal pairs.
 These tell you something about what the question is up against.